 There’s some benefit to doing this: First, you get to stick with a program that you are already a part of.
 It’s just a lot easier, because there are a lot of resources that you have available to you, your schedule will be pretty open to just pick some classes and start raising your grades.
 Your spare time can be used to enhance the rest of your application, including your experiences, research and leadership.
 There’s a lot of good benefit for using this approach to improve your grades for medical school admissions.

 Of course, the downside of this is it’s expensive, and depending on your school policy, you may not be able to say for an extra academic year, if the school is heavily impacted with enrollment and the University wants you to leave so they have room for new students coming in.
+In my case, the student housing I was staying in had plans to give my room away the next semster by the time I had decided to stay.
+I used the internet and found Scape Sydney, where I was able to find affordable housing to finish out my fifth year.
+It was a good thing I had too because many people struggle with this every year.

 I really like the “stay an extra year” approach to raise your grades, because by the time you are thinking about taking a fifth year you already have dialed in a your social life, your housing, all of the necessary resources you need.
 You know where everything is — the buildings, the library the lab — and you have an advisor available to you.
 There are a lot of people willing to help you; you just have to access these resources.